• Improve this Doc

 Default value

-Default pass-action is set to CONTINUE.
+The default pass-action is CONTINUE.

 filter-action